EngineersBox/VVSFS/report.md

 ![Last block non-last dentry](./figures/direct_last_non_last.png)

 In the last case, we need to move the last dentry from the last block to our current block to fill the hole.
-This requires multiple buffer locations to be open at once, ensuring we move and then zero the old location of the last dentry in the last block.
+This requires multiple buffer locations to be open at once, in order to move and then zero the old location of the last dentry in the last block.

 ![Non-last block non-last dentry](./figures/direct_non_last_non_last.png)

-Once all shifting and operations have been performed with dentries and blocks, the inode matching the dentry is deallocated and returned to the available pool (bitmap).
+Once all shifting and operations have been performed with dentries and blocks, the inode matching the dentry is deallocated (using the bitmap) and returned to the available pool.

 ### Directory Removal

-In order to perform directory removal, we rely on the `vvsfs_unlink` operation implemented as detailed in the above section.
-But before performing an arbitrary unlink on the dentry matching the directory there are checks needed.
-Specifically, we need to ensure that the dentry is a directory it is empty, this is done by traversing the dentries within the directory and verifying that it is empty (only contains reserved entries).
+In order to perform directory removal, we rely on the `vvsfs_unlink` operation discussed above.
+But before performing an arbitrary unlink on the dentry matching the directory, there are some checks needed.
+Specifically, we need to ensure that the directory is empty, which is done by traversing the dentries within the directory and verifying that it is empty (or only contains reserved entries).
 Reserved implies any of the following:

- 1. Is either a `.` or `..` entry (not supported on disk, so not a problem but checked regardless), in the `..` case, we also verify that the parent inode matches the inode stored in the dentry.
+ 1. It is either a `.` or `..` entry (these are not persisted to disk, so are not a problem, but are checked regardless).
+In the `..` case, we also verify that the parent inode matches the inode stored in the dentry.
  2. Reseved inode number, specifically `0` as the root.

 If any of these checks fail, we return `-ENOTDIR` when not a directory and `-ENOTEMPTY` when it is not empty.
-Assuming these pass, we forward to the `vvsfs_unlink` call targetting the dentry associated with the directory to be removed.
+Assuming these pass, we forward the dentry to the `vvsfs_unlink` call for removal.

 ## Renaming

 We implement rename operations for files and directories via the `vvsfs_rename` method.
-Whenever a user runs the `mv` command in their shell, it issues a `renameat2()` syscall, which the VFS resolves to our `vvsfs_rename` method via the `.rename` entry in the `vvsfs_dir_inode_operations` struct.

 There are two main cases for the rename operation: those where the destination dentry exists (because there is already a file/folder with the same name in the destination folder), and those where the destination does not exist.

 In the simple case, where the destination dentry is not pre-existing, we can simply add a new dentry to the destination folder (setting the inode number to be that of the file to rename), and deallocate the old dentry from the source folder.
-Since these operations of finding, adding and removing dentries from folders are the same as those needed for the `vvsfs_unlink` function, we reuse many of the helper functions which were previously defined (`vvsfs_find_entry`, `vvsfs_delete_entry_bufloc`, etc).
+Since these operations of finding, adding and removing dentries from folders are the same as those needed for the `vvsfs_unlink` function, we reuse many of the helper functions described in the section above.
 This eliminates code duplication and reduces the chance of bugs, as the dentry addition/removal logic is now tested via a wider variety of usage patterns.

 Additional complications can emerge when the destination dentry already exists.
 There are many rules which govern whether a rename operation is allowed to overwrite an existing file or directory (e.g. depending on whether the destination directoy is empty).
 We consulted the man page for `rename()` and Michael Kerrisk's book *"The Linux Programming Interface"* to gain a deep understanding of these requirements, and carefully implemented checks to prevent invalid renames.
 The process of actually renaming the file is relatively similar to beforehand, with the one exception being that it is also necessary to decrement the link count in the existing file's inode.
-If the destination dentry was they only hard link to the existing file, it's link count will now be zero, which will cause the file to be deleted.
-This process is illustrated in Figure 1 below.
+If the destination dentry was they only hard link to the existing file, it's link count will now be zero, which causes the file to be deleted.
+This process is illustrated in Figure 4 below.

 ![Renaming a file to overwrite an existing file at the destination](./figures/rename.png)

 ## Inode Attributes

-As part of the baseline tasks, we've added support for inode attributes.
-More specifically the following fields:
+As part of the baseline tasks, we've added support for the following inode attributes:

  * `GID`: group id
  * `UID`: user id